VIDEO: Cavus Foot Surgery and Recovery in Children * 2024

 Breast cancer in men

 Both men and women have breast tissue In men, most breast tissue is located behind the nipple.
 Women have a lot more breast tissue than men – and a much higher rate of breast cancer.
 Cancers can, however, occur in male breast tissue.
 Breast cancer is uncommon in men.
 The average age at diagnosis is 71 years old.
-As our
+As our population ages, it is therefore increasingly important to provide information and support to affected men and their families.
+Since there are relatively few cases of breast cancer in men compared to women, there is less information and research focused specifically on male breast cancer.
+As a result, treatment decisions for male breast cancer are often based on studies of breast

 Share